In Xanadu did Kubla Khan a stately pleasure dome decree…

 Sadly, in 2015 Glennridge Hall was sold by one of Thomas’ descendants and the home was demolished.
 Although several proposals were submitted to use the house as an event hall and arts center similar to Callanwolde, Glenn’s descendant chose to sell the property to a developer who replaced the grand old estate with apartments.
 Some of the land will be developed into a Mercedes corporate headquarters.
 While most of the Candler mansion legacies have been preserved, sometimes money outweighs the value of history.

-Samuel Candler Dobbs, Asa Sr.’s cousin and third president of Coca Cola, built Rhododendron Hall for his son in the suburb now known as Buckhead.
+Samuel Candler Dobbs, Asa Sr.’s cousin and third president of Coca Cola, built Rhododendron Hall (originally Marcan Hall) for his son in the suburb now known as Buckhead.
 Designed by Sam Inman Cooper, this 15,000 sq ft Tudor Revival home features 11 bedrooms, a pool, and tennis courts.
 Located at 65 Valley Road, Tuxedo Park, it has enjoyed a long life in an elite neighborhood that the wealthy still consider high status.
+The 1998 book “The Aeolian Pipe Organ and Its Music” lists four organs sold to the Candler family and installed in their homes.
+The fourth, yet unaccounted for organ is recorded as sold to Samuel Candler Dobbs Jr. The serial number places it later than the Briarcliff installation.
+It’s possible, maybe even likely, that Rhododendron Hall is the former home of the fourth Candler organ, but I have not successfully confirmed that yet.

 Back to Briarcliff’s Buddie